How to stop being the quiet guy

 So you’re at a party,… Took some guts to finally go, because normally you feel like the quiet guy.
 But you are there.
 You had a few nice chats one-on-one with some guys you kinda know.
 As you suddenly hear a burst of laughter, you look up and see a group bantering.
 So brewsky in hand, you walk up and see what is up.

-There is a group of guys with a fun dynamic, talking about D&D, haha, you love that.
+There is a group of guys having fun, talking about D&D, haha, you love that.
 Maybe you can join the conversation.

 But after a few minutes, you realize you still hover at the edge of the group.
 And it feels hella awkward, like always.
-You want to say something, enter the conversation,… be witty, joke around.
+You want to say something, join the banter,..
+You know, be funny joke, around.
 But uhm,..
 What do you say?
-No ideas and thoughts come up, not like with other people.
+No ideas and thoughts come up,.. not like with other people.

-And what if you say something weird?
+What if you say something weird?
 What will everyone think?
-You have to say something fun or interesting.
+You feel a pressure to say something fun or interesting.
+But why doesn't it come out?

 Handling your anxiety

 First of all, it is good to know, everybody is and will talk shit.
-So don’t worry coming off to funny or intelligent, it is the group dynamic you will need to get a hang of.
+99% of conversations is just passing superficial crap back and forth.
+So don’t worry about coming off funny or intelligent, it is the group dynamic you will need to get a hang of.

 Step one is making sure you become part of the group.